matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

     - Format of request nad response
         - XML and JSON
 - Service provider or Server: WebService, host the webservice
-- Service consumer or Client: Application!, consuming webservice
+- Service consumer or Client: Application, consuming webservice
 - Service Definition: contract between service provider and service consumer,
     - defines format request and response
     - what is structure of request and response